 The school and nursery follow the Dudley policy for pupil admissions.
 Parents can find out about local authority admission arrangements by clicking HERE.

-Admissions policies for school and nursery are available on our website in Downloads.
+Admissions policies for school and nursery are available on our website in the Information tab.

-The closing date for applications for admission to Roberts Primary School Nursery in September 2017 is Sunday 15th January 2017.
+Please note, the closing date for closing dates for applications for admission to Roberts Primary School Nursery for September 2018 is Monday 15th January 2018.

 Curriculum & Learning at Roberts